MooersLab/latex-emacs/README.md

 I use the following bash alias to start Emacs29 with the configuration stored in the folder *~/latex-emacs29*.
 Note that I am not hiding this folder in my top directory.
-I find the hindrance of hiding the Emacs configuration folder to be greater than the benefit of not accidentally deleting it once in a lifetime.
+The hindrance of hiding the Emacs configuration folder is greater than the benefit of not accidentally deleting it once in a lifetime.
 With my init.el file on GitHub, I can easily restore my Emacs configuration if disaster strikes.

 ```bash